tmpfs/pageloop/data/app/docs/api/index.md

 ## PUT /{container}/{application}/files/{url}

 Create a file for an application, if the file already exists an error is returned.
+Note that because file extensions can be changed when files are published.
+For example, if you have an existing file named `document.html` and try to create a file named `document.md` it is an error as the published URLs would conflict.

 If the file is considered to be a page it is also added to the list of pages for the application.

 Syncs the source file to disc and publishes an updated version of the file to the public URL.

+You can create a file using the content from an existing file template, to do so you should send a `Content-Type` header using one of the following MIME types:

+* `template/markdown+partial`
+* `template/markdown+standalone`
+* `template/html+standalone`
+* `template/html+layout`
+* `template/html+partial`

+When creating new files from templates there is no need to send a request body.

 ## POST /{container}/{application}/files/{url}

 Update file content for a file, the file must already exist.

 It is an error if the request MIME type does not match the existing MIME type for the file.

 Syncs the source file to disc and publishes an updated version of the file to the public URL.

 ## GET /{container}/{application}/files/{url}